Hey friends! DIY holiday door mat comin’ at ya!

 OPTIONAL.
 You can spray your mat lightly with a spray on waterproof clear coat in order to help prevent those little pieces of camel colored coir from coming off – we all know them!
 These mats do tend to shed, but by doing this you can help stop some of that from happening – it will also help to protect your design a bit better.
 That said, keep the coat light, or the door mat won’t do much for actually removing dirt from your guests shoes!

 And that’s it!
 You’re all done!
 Now just TRY not to make more than one of these!
 I dare you!
-Plus, how cute would these DIY holiday door mats be as party favors!
+Plus, how cute would a DIY holiday door mat be as a party favors!
 You could even use them as your guests place mats for dinner that they then get to take home!
 I swear I will do this one day!

 You can also see the whole process in the short video below; this is such a great project for kids, too – well, minus the cutting part.
 Please don’t let your kids near a utility knife!
 And also please use caution cutting the stencils out yourself!
 No cut off fingers please!